Rhea Seehorn as 'Carol' in Pluribus

 Release date: 19 August 2022

-The Garvey sisters have long history of hating their brother-in-law John Paul, married to sister Grace, but at a certain point that hate may just have spilled over into full-blown intent to kill.
+The Garvey sisters have a long history of hating their brother-in-law, John Paul, married to their sister Grace, but at a certain point, that hate may just have spilled over into a full-blown intent to kill.
 Between the constant insults, controlling behaviour, and his history of sadism, JP may just have had it coming, but insurance agents (and half brothers) Matt and Tom need to prove his death was unlawful, or else their insurance agency will go under, thanks to the sizeable policy on John Paul’s life.

 IMDB rating: 8.1